Rose534/Flatdango/README.md

       npm install -g json-server

 -  To start json server run -

          json-server --watch db.json

-- To ensure you have the json server installed run -
+- To ensure you have the json server installed run , you should be able to see the json list once you run it -

       http://localhost:3000/characters